mrcsparker/activerecord-jdbc-import/README.md

 This library aims to make loading data fast and easy.
 Just call a method, and it loads your data.

+Note: The code here works, but it is pretty ugly.
+I am still working through the implementation.
+This is a playground right now.

 ## License

 MIT.
 Do what you want.
 If you make changes please contribute them back.